-Multi-scale guitars and Fanned Fret guitars are becoming more and more popular these days, and they offer some interesting advantages for modern metal, particularly when playing in drop tunings.
-We dive into the history of multi-scale and fanned fret guitars, the advantages they offer, and of course, what the best strings are for multi-scale and fanned fret guitars.
+Multi-scale guitars and Fanned Fret guitars are becoming more and more popular these days, and they offer some interesting advantages for modern metal, particularly when playing in alternate guitar tunings of the dropped variety… We dive into the history of multi-scale and fanned fret guitars, the advantages they offer, and of course, what the best strings are for multi-scale and fanned fret guitars.

-If you’ve been following modern metal, you probably see a lot more of these multi-scale or fanned fret guitars now than ever where the lowest sixth or seventh string has a longer scale than the highest string.
+If you’ve been following modern metal, you probably see a lot more of these multi-scale or fanned fret guitars now than ever where the lowest sixth or seventh string has a longer scale than the highest string, especially in the djent genre.
 Today we’re going to talk about why that is, what it is that multi-scale guitars do for you, what the history behind them is.

 And of course because this is Stringjoy, we’re going to talk about what the best guitar strings are for multi-scale or fanned fret guitars.
 If you already know everything there is to know about these guitars and just want to know our recommendation about strings, skip to this part of the video or the strings section below.

 What are multi-scale / fanned fret guitars?

 The gist of it is that on these guitars the high E-string has a shorter scale on it than the bottom string could be a six string or a seven string or an eighth string.
 Then every sort of string along the way adjusts slightly longer in terms of its scale length.
 Not only do we have the nut seated at an angle here in order to make that happen, but we also have all the frets angled in different ways and the bridge is angled as well.
 All those three things combine to make the guitar playable, allow it to intonate properly, and allow it to play like a regular guitar for the most part, even though it has different scale lengths on each string.